manticoresoftware/manticoresearch-php/docs/sql.md

 # SQL
 Allows running a SQL command.
-For complete reference of payload and response see Manticore's [SQL API](https://manual.manticoresearch.com/Connecting_to_the_server/HTTP#/sql).
+For a complete reference of payload and response, see Manticore's [SQL API](https://manual.manticoresearch.com/Connecting_to_the_server/HTTP#/sql).
-`body` must have `query` parameter with the desired SQL command to be executed.
+The `body` must have a `query` parameter containing the desired SQL command to be executed.

-Manticore Search below 3.4 can only execute SELECT commands via `sql`.
+Manticore Search below version 3.4 can only execute SELECT commands via `sql`.

 ```
 $params = [